Orangeburg Nursing Home Abuse Lawyer

 Many nursing homes have staff members that neglect residents by not caring to meet their basics needs or treat illnesses and injuries.
 Some providers abuse patients physically and even sexually.
 Some may take over their finances to try and steal their money.

 If you think your loved one is being abused or neglected in a South Carolina nursing home, Jeffcoat Injury and Car Accident Lawyers will fight to see that justice is served.
 Read on to find out how we can help you keep your loved one safe.
+Contact our offices at (803) 373-7593 to find out how we can protect your rights.

 South Carolina Nursing Home Statistics